-The answer is simply yes because even if you have a clear cut case, the insurance company will often hire an expert doctor to see the facts in favor of the doctor and they may still deny your claim.
+Hiring an experienced medical malpractice lawyer greatly increases your chances of winning your case or receiving a larger settlement.
+The insurance company will often hire their own expert in an effort to try to deny your claim.
 These cases are handled on a contingency basis, which means there is no fee unless and until you receive a medical malpractice settlement or award.
-The attorneys we work with and their associated medical experts are qualified, experienced and ready to work on your behalf for a fair resolution to your case.
+The lawyers and the medical experts that we work with are qualified, experienced, and ready to work on your behalf to achieve a fair resolution for your case.

 Contact an Experienced Rhode Island Medical Malpractice Lawyer

 If you or a loved one has been injured due to the medical mistake of a doctor, you may be entitled to compensation for your medical bills, lost wages, pain and suffering, among other losses.
 It is important to hire an experienced Rhode Island medical malpractice lawyer to handle your case and make sure you receive all the compensation you are entitled to.
 Contact us 24/7 toll free at 1-800-992-6878 or fill out a contact form online for a free consultation of your Rhode Island medical malpractice claim.